Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 ### FAS Admin Procedures

 There are several use cases for using the FAS to update firmware on the system.
 These use cases are intended to be run by system administrators with a good understanding of firmware.
-Under no circumstances should non-admin users attempt to use FAS or perform a firmware update.
+Under no circumstances should non-administrator users attempt to use FAS or perform a firmware update.

 -   Perform a firmware update: Update the firmware of an xname's target to the latest, earliest, or an explicit version.
 -   Determine what hardware can be updated by performing a dry-run: The easiest was to determine what can be updated is to perform a dry-run of the update.